© Crown copyright 2021

 Further information on re-prioritising entries is contained in the CHIEF User Guide: Ref USM 260 which is available from the HMRC website.

-You will be able to withdraw previously deposited unused funds from your FAS account at any time.
+You can withdraw previously deposited unused funds from your FAS account at any time.

-6.2 How do I make withdrawals from my FAS account?
+6.1 How to make withdrawals from your FAS account

 You must give prior notification to Salford Accounting Centre of your intention to withdraw funds from your FAS account.
 You do this by accessing the relevant transaction screen (Transaction Amend Entry Payment Notification (AEPN) for withdrawal of specific funds or IPWN for withdrawal of general funds) on your CHIEF linked terminal.

 Also, all withdrawals must be accompanied by a written request from the owner of the FAS account on company headed paper, signed by an authorised person and sent to the Salford Accounting Centre address at 3.2.
-These must be originals only, that is, faxes and emails aren’t acceptable.
+These must be originals only, that is, faxes and emails are not acceptable.